-- Read a PIS about the study; - Give written consent to participate if willing to do so; - Complete the EQ5D questionnaire before their operation; - Have additional blood tests as required to comply with local transfusion procedures and the study protocol, e.g. blood group test and antibody screen; wherever possible these will be taken using catheter lines already inserted; - Allow surgical wounds to be assessed as required for completing the ASEPSIS instrument during the hospital stay; - Answer questions on the telephone about any surgical complications and other adverse events experienced after discharge; - Answer questions on the telephone to allow the ASEPSIS post-discharge surveillance questionnaire to be completed; - Complete and return the follow-up EQ5D questionnaire which will be sent to participants on two occasions by post.
+- Read a PIS about the study; - Give written consent to participate if willing to do so; - Complete the EQ5D questionnaire before their operation; - Have additional blood tests as required to comply with local transfusion procedures and the study protocol, e.g. blood group test and antibody screen; wherever possible these will be taken using catheter lines already inserted; - Allow surgical wounds to be assessed as required for completing the ASEPSIS instrument during the hospital stay; - Complete and return by post a questionnaire providing information about any surgical complications and other adverse events experienced after discharge; - Complete and return by post the ASEPSIS post-discharge surveillance questionnaire; - Complete and return by post the follow-up EQ5D questionnaire which will be sent to participants on two occasions.